BreadchainCoop/breadchain-crowdstaking/README.md

 # Breadchain Crowdstaking

-Frontend for interacting with the Breadchain Crowdstaking contract
+Frontend for interacting with the Breadchain Crowdstaking contract.

 ## Local Development

 This project uses volta to pin specific versions of node and yarn.
 You can install it [here](https://docs.volta.sh/guide/getting-started).

-Once you've created an `.env` file based on `.example.env`....
+Create an `.env` file based on `.example.env`.

+Then run:

 ```sh
 # install dependencies and run the dev server